Nettakrim/Souper-Secret-Settings/ResourcepackGuide/WritingShaderCode.md

 }
 ```

-Now that this is copied in, the shader does work and it blurs the screen diagonally a small amount - which is to be expected, as the default BlurDir is [1.0, 1.0], and the radius is 5.0, but thats besides the point, lets see what each part of this json is doing
+Now that this is copied in, the shader does work, and it blurs the screen diagonally a small amount - which is to be expected, as the default BlurDir is [1.0, 1.0], and the radius is 5.0, but that's besides the point, lets see what each part of this json is doing

 ```json
 "blend": {